diegopoza/blog/_posts/2016-08-18-securing-spring-boot-with-jwts.markdown

      	}
      }

-When we run our application, again by using `mvn spring-boot:run`, we can navigate to `localhost:8080`, and  are presented with a "Hello World". (alternatively to using your browser to test the application, you could use a tool like `curl` or `postman` to send requests to the webserver.
-Later, when dealing with JWTs, that might actually be the easiest way)
+When we run our application, again by using `mvn spring-boot:run`, we can navigate to `localhost:8080`, and are presented with a "Hello World" message. (alternatively to using our browser to test the application, we could use a CLI-tool like `curl` or the `postman` application to send requests to the webserver.
+When dealing with JWTs, [postman](https://www.getpostman.com/) offers an incredibly convenient way of testing our application)

 Now we will extend this example a little bit.
-We will create a new class `UserController` which will be another `RestController`.
+We will create a new class `UserController` which will be once again annotated with `@RestController`.
 We will return some (static) JSON data as an example at route `/users` to begin with.

-     package com.example;
+     // package & imports
-     import org.springframework.web.bind.annotation.RequestMapping;
-     import org.springframework.web.bind.annotation.ResponseBody;
-     import org.springframework.web.bind.annotation.RestController;

      @RestController
      public class UserController
      {